 9) Your case manager.

-For students who meet with multiple tutors, the college counseling team acts as case managers and ensures a smooth flow of information occurs with regular updates and an extra layer of accountability.
+For students who meet with multiple tutors, the admissions counseling team acts as case managers and ensures a smooth flow of information occurs with regular updates and an extra layer of accountability.

 10) Working with Super Tutors.